Bovey Tracey: Sport

 Bovey Tracey is the start point of the Dartmoor Devil bicycle ride, an annual Audax UK Brevet Populaire event held in late October that takes in over 2,000 m of climbing and over 100 km around and across Dartmoor, the ride ends in nearby Manaton.

 The town has a Non-League football club Bovey Tracey A.F.C. who play at The Western Counties Roofing Ground in the South West Peninsula League.

+There is also Bovey Tracey Cricket Club, founded in 1875, which is located in the middle of the town.
+They are currently playing in the first division of the Devon Cricket League.
+Just next to the cricket club is Bovey Tracey Lawn Tennis Club also located there.
+They are in division 3 of the East Devon Tennis League.